My Secret to the Best Blue Cheese Dressing

 - Add in remaining blue cheese for a chunky dressing.
 You can choose to add all blue cheese to the blender if you want your dressing completely smooth.

-- Refrigerate at least four hours.
+- Refrigerate at least four hours, ideally overnight.